-In the event that the taxpayer and the FTA are not able to resolve their dispute by means of the reconsideration process, an objection may be submitted in hardcopy by the taxpayer to the relevant Tax Disputes Resolution Committee (TDRC), all of which are established by means of Ministerial Decision.
+In the event that the taxpayer and the FTA are not able to resolve their dispute by means of the reconsideration process, an objection may be submitted by the taxpayer to the relevant TDRC, all of which are established by means of Ministerial Decision.

 The relevant TDRC for each taxpayer shall be determined based on the address which the taxpayer registered with the FTA, as follows:

-The relevant TDRC should notify the taxpayer of its decision within 25 business days (maximum extended period of 45 business days).
+The relevant TDRC should notify the taxpayer of its decision within 25 business days.
+The maximum extended period is 45 business days.

 If the objected tax plus penalties is AED100,000 or less the TDRC decision is final and it cannot be challenged in court.
-A Deemed Writ of Execution gives the FTA the ability to collect the outstanding amount (tax debt) in cash, assets, property, etc.
+A Deemed Writ of Execution gives the FTA the ability to collect the outstanding amount – the tax debt – in cash, assets, property, etc.

-If the objected tax plus penalties exceeds AED100,000, the TDRC decision may be challenged by the taxpayer or the FTA at the Federal Court of Appeal.
-An appeal must be submitted to Federal Court of Appeal within 20 business days of the date of the TDRC decision.
-If the appeal is not submitted within the timeframe or no appeal is submitted at all, the TDRC decision becomes final/enforceable by the FTA.
+If the objected tax plus penalties exceeds AED100,000, the TDRC decision may be challenged by the taxpayer or the FTA at the Federal Court of First Instance.
+An appeal must be submitted to Federal Court of First Instance within 20 business days of the date of the TDRC decision.
+If the appeal is not submitted within the timeframe or no appeal is submitted at all, the TDRC decision becomes final and enforceable by the FTA.

-The Competent Court to which appeals of TDRC decisions can be made by either the taxpayer or the FTA is now the Federal Court of First Instance which will decide TDRC tax appeals.
+The competent court to which appeals of TDRC decisions can be made by either the taxpayer or the FTA is the Federal Court of First Instance which will decide TDRC tax appeals.